severalnines/docs/user-guide/deploy.rst

 PostgreSQL
 +++++++++++

 Deploys a new PostgreSQL standalone or streaming replication cluster from ClusterControl.
 Only PostgreSQL 9.6 and later are supported.
+A minimum of two nodes is required for PostgreSQL streaming replication.

 1) General & SSH Settings
 ``````````````````````````